-For a buyer with good credit scores and a 5 percent down payment on a $300,000 loan, the monthly PMI cost is estimated to be $167.50.
+For a buyer with good credit scores and a 5% down payment on a $300,000 loan, the monthly PMI cost (depending on the price of the residence) is estimated to be $167.50.
 Paid upfront it would be $6,450.
-If this lump sum makes you gasp, consider the fact that after only three and a half years of monthly premiums, you would have paid over $7,000 to the PMI company!
+If this lump sum makes you gasp, consider the fact that after only three and a half years of monthly premiums, you would have paid over $7,000 to the PMI company.

-While lenders usually allow you to remove monthly PMI once your loan reaches 78 percent loan to value, in this scenario you would not yet be close to this threshold if paying on a standard 30 year amortization schedule.
+While lenders usually allow you to remove monthly PMI once your loan reaches 78% loan to value, in this scenario you would not yet be close to this threshold if paying on a standard 30-year amortization schedule.
 If you have a chance to lock in a low interest rate for 30 years, single-payment mortgage insurance would allow you to get your payments as low as possible right away.
 You will probably never need to refinance this loan.

 Another advantage to keeping your payment low through single-payment mortgage insurance is that you will have an easier time qualifying for a mortgage.
-Lenders use the ratio of monthly debt payments to monthly income to determine qualification.
+Lenders use the ratio of monthly debt payments to monthly income to determine qualification, that is, how much home you can afford.
 Single-payment mortgage insurance results in a lower monthly payment, meaning you can probably qualify for a larger mortgage.

 Why It’s Not for Everyone